-Students may enrol as full-time or part-time and may be school-aged or beyond compulsory school age.
+Students may enrol as full-time or part-time and may be school-aged or mature aged.

 We are one of many secondary schools operated by the Department of Education (DoE) in the Northern Territory.
-In some ways we are different from the other secondary schools, but the main ingredients are the same: experienced professional teachers providing the best possible education for individual students.
+In some ways we are different from the other secondary schools, but the main ingredients are the same; experienced professional teachers providing the best possible education for individual students.
 Whilst most students may not attend traditional classes, they are expected to work regularly in their subjects.
-The students might be studying alone, but they are studying the same curriculum as Territory students in other schools.
+The students might be studying via a different method, but they are studying the same curriculum as Territory students in other schools.

 Specially prepared materials, online, print-based or a combination of these, are the basis for all subjects, with students completing regular tasks which they return to their teachers for assistance, feedback and assessment.